sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Ensure your full name is on the mailbox that the Social Security Card will be delivered to.
 If your full name is not on the mailbox, USPS will return your card back to the Social Security Administration processing centre to be shredded.

-Once you receive your SSN, it is important to let your bank know, so you start building a credit score in the U.S.
+Once you receive your SSN, it is important to let your bank know, so you start building a credit score in the U.S. Also make sure you let your employer know.

 #### SSN Application
 1. Fill in form SS-5 available at the